microsoft/ComplianceUtility/Manuals/3.2.0/Manual-Win.md

 <li>

-**LabelsAndPolicies.log** <a name="labels-and-policies-log"></a>
+**Labels.xml, LabelsDetailedActions.xml, LabelPolicies.xml and LabelRules.xml** <a name="labels-and-policies-xml"></a>

 </li>

-This file is created by the collect option [Labels and policies](#labels-and-policies).
+These files are created by the collect option [Labels and policies](#labels-and-policies).
 If you have not initiated a [RESET](#reset) before collecting logs, you can also have a CLP subfolder with the Office CLP policy folder.<br>

-For more information, please see the following documentation: [Get-Label](https://docs.microsoft.com/en-us/powershell/module/exchange/policy-and-compliance/get-label?view=exchange-ps) and [Get-LabelPolicy](https://docs.microsoft.com/en-us/powershell/module/exchange/policy-and-compliance/get-labelpolicy?view=exchange-ps).
+For more information, please see the following documentation: [Get-Label](https://docs.microsoft.com/en-us/powershell/module/exchange/policy-and-compliance/get-label?view=exchange-ps), [Get-LabelPolicy](https://docs.microsoft.com/en-us/powershell/module/exchange/policy-and-compliance/get-labelpolicy?view=exchange-ps) and [Export-Clixml](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.utility/export-clixml).

 <li>